 It was this passion-driven focus that established him as a highly regarded and successful Jazz Buyer for New York City area stores of the storied Tower Records retail chain.
-During that time Caldwell became known for his comprehensive knowledge of the jazz idiom including the then rising hybrid incorporating hip hip and/rap so much so that music journalists from magazines such as Billboard, Downbeat and Jazztimes routinely pegged him for insights on new releases, emerging artists and customer reaction.
+During that time Caldwell became known for his comprehensive knowledge of the jazz idiom including the then rising hybrid incorporating hip hop and rap, so much so that music journalists from magazines such as Billboard, Downbeat and Jazztimes routinely pegged him for insights on new releases, emerging artists and customer reaction.
 He was tapped to create and moderate panel discussions at the New York Public Library for the Performing Arts at Lincoln Center in New York on topics involving the history and future of jazz.
 There he shared the stage with panelists such as legendary jazz pioneers Max Roach, Chico Hamilton, and Donald Byrd, as well as hip hop icon Q-Tip and other prominent industry figures.
-Those discussions were some of library’s most successful in their history.
+Those discussions were some of the library’s most successful to date.

-Caldwell would then create the current platform that has continued his crusade of acquainting people with extremely talented, creative artists showcasing his affinity for a range of music genres.
-He has continued to demonstrate his ability to forecast talent on the rise as well as acknowledging legends interviewing artists over the years such as Al Jarreau, Joe Sample and Wilton Felder (Crusaders) Ledisi, Kem, Liz Wright, Anthony Hamilton, Rahsaan Patterson, Van Hunt, Larry Gold, Raphael Saadiq, and more.
+Caldwell would then create the current platform that has continued his crusade of acquainting people with extremely talented, creative artists showcasing his affinity for a range of music genres and his ability to forecast talent on the rise as well as acknowledging legends.